thegodeveloper/learning-go/README.md

 # Learning Go

+This is my personal repository.
+Where I take notes about my Go journey.

+## Starting Year

-I started with Golang in 2019.
+I started with Go in May 2020.

 ## Books to study in 2024